pnp/pnpcore/docs/articles/contributor/writing tests.md

 ## Running the existing tests in offline mode

-The test model runs tests by default in an offline modus, this means that tests run really quick and that they should always work.
+The test model runs tests by default in an offline modus.
+This means that tests run really quick and that they should always work, even if you are offline (not connected to the Internet network).
+There are just few tests that forcibly require to be executed online, and those will fail when you are offline.
 After you've setup your environment for testing you should open the Visual Studio Test Explorer and click on the **Run all tests** button to verify that all tests run successfully on your computer.

 ![Test explorer](../../images/test%20explorer.png)